privacybydesign/pbdf-website/pages/en/irma-start.md

 ### <a name="getstarted"></a>1.
 How to get started with IRMA

-The next diagram summarises the initial steps, when you wish to start using IRMA.
+The next diagram summarizes the initial steps, when you wish to start using IRMA.

 <p align="center"><img src="../images/Registratie_Stappenplan_en.png" alt="IRMA issuer" style="width: 50%; height: 50%"/></p>